-Canada ranks third as an investment destination as an attractive destination for investment, according to a new survey of corporate executives worldwide.
+Canada ranks third as an attractive destination for investment, according to a new survey of corporate executives worldwide.

 Canada recorded its highest ever ranking in the Capital Confidence Barometer report published on Wednesday from consulting firm Ernst & Young Global Ltd. (EY).